 Overview

-This guide is intended to offer a quick and sharp understanding of how to invest in the stock market.
-The information provided will give you all the tools you need to go from 0 to 100 in just a couple of hours.
-If you are a reader with no previous knowledge about the stock market, this is the perfect starting point.
-Every single concept will be explained straightforwardly along with examples on how to think like an investor and how to avoid common mistakes.
-If you are an experienced trader, this guide can help you to have a quick go-to-guide for refreshers but remember that this is intended to offer the essential tools in investing along with the right mindset to begin.
-This guide is made for everyone, so whether you are an investor that is starting out, or somebody who just wants to learn how to invest to have extra money resources that is completely valid!
-The platform in which many individuals are investing now is Robinhood, so many of the examples and explanations will come from it.
-However, these techniques can be useful on every single type of trading platform.

 Disclaimer: The information presented does not guarantee money for its use.
 The information is based on present value stocks and these could be affected by many factors by the time the reader purchased this product.
 Reader is responsible for their own investments.
 Investing necessarily involves risk and investments may decrease in value over time.
 The companies presented on this guide are simply used for illustration purposes, they are not recommended stock purchase.

-Chapter 1: Introduction
+Introduction

 Why use this?

-Well, I imagine you want to make some extra money.
-Whatever your goal might be, whether is to obtain luxury, travel around the globe, or being financial security to your life, everything will start to materialize as soon as you finish and understand this guide.
+I imagine you want to make some extra money.
+Whatever your goal might be, whether is to obtain luxury, travel around the globe, or bring financial freedom to your life, everything will start to materialize as soon as you finish and understand this guide.

 I would personally like to thank you for purchasing this guide and reassure you that it will offer you everything you need to have a strong understanding regarding stock trading.
 My motivation to write this is based on personal experience.
 When I first started buying stocks, back in university, I found that many definitions were confusing, tutorials were mainly just people rambling on stuff that did not help, and if you really wanted to get professional education you needed to pay a lot.
 I researched for many years in books and I believe that there is still not a quick, straight to the point, and useful guide in how to buy or sell stocks.
 Furthermore, there is nothing that answers the most important questions in investing while being considerably cheap.
 Many people get scared about buying stock, and many people find this topic taboo, but this guide, if read thoroughly, will give you everything you need to start from zero and build up as much as you wish from there.
 In case you did not know, buying learning tools such as this one, is a great investment.
 And this will be the stepping stone you need in order to reach your desired wealth.